Man gambles away huge accidental Covid payment in Japan

 The man received 46.3m yen ($357,400; £287,000) in his bank account - money from a Covid relief fund that was supposed to be shared among 463 people.

-He initially said he would cooperate with officials, but has since vanished.
+He initially said he would co-operate with officials, but has since vanished.

 The southern town of Abu in Japan's Yamaguchi Prefecture is suing the man and also considering criminal action.

-The blunder happened when 463 low-income households were meant to receive 100,000 yen ($770; £620) each as part of a government scheme to ease financial strain caused by the pandemic.
+The blunder happened when the 463 low-income households were meant to receive 100,000 yen ($770; £620) each as part of a government scheme to ease financial strain caused by the pandemic.

 But on 8 April, all of the funding - 46.3m yen - was accidentally deposited into the man's personal bank account.